 L-theanine is an amino acid structurally similar to glutamate and GABA, two neurotransmitters? important for brain function.
 It is contained in green, black, and oolong teas, which are all derived from Camellia sinensis, a perennial evergreen shrub.
 L-theanine is traditionally used to promote relaxation without sedative effects.
 Research suggests it is safe and has positive effects on cognitive function when combined with caffeine, but the effects of L-theanine alone appear to be modest and short-term.
 No studies have tested whether it can prevent dementia or cognitive decline.

-Several clinical trials have examined the effects of L-theanine, alone or in combination with caffeine or green tea, on brain health.
+Numerous clinical trials have examined the effects of L-theanine, alone or in combination with caffeine or green tea, on brain health.
 No human studies have tested it for the prevention of dementia or cognitive decline.
+Our search identified:

 Combinations of L-theanine and caffeine have been reported to acutely improve attention and alertness in small clinical trials, but the positive effects have been primarily attributed to caffeine [8].
 L-theanine may interact with caffeine, improving attention and ability to ignore distractions, and together, enhance performance on cognitively demanding tasks [9].
 In a small randomized controlled trial of healthy adults, L-theanine alone did not affect attentional focus [10].
 Other studies have reported mixed effects, with L-theanine decreasing the beneficial effects of caffeine on cognition and mood [11].